 Controlling blood sugar

-In type 2 diabetes, although the pancreas is producing enough insulin, good control of glucose levels becomes difficult.
-Type 2 diabetes sets in when tissue and muscle cells start to resist insulin.
-Researchers have investigated how chromium supplements impact people with type 2 diabetes.
+In type 2 diabetes, although the pancreas is producing enough insulin, maintaining adequate control of glucose levels becomes difficult.
+Type 2 diabetes sets in when tissues and muscle cells start to resist insulin.
+Researchers have investigated how chromium supplementation can impact people with type 2 diabetes.

-Chromium does not have a major influence on the metabolism of lipids or glucose in non-diabetics.
-Scientists must undertake higher quality studies before any specific claims can be determined about how chromium impacts non-diabetics.
-Although chromium significantly improved glycemia among patients with diabetes, additional research is needed on this front as well.
+Chromium does not appear to have a major influence on the metabolism of lipids or glucose in non-diabetics.
+Scientists must therefore undertake higher-quality studies before any specific claims can be determined about how chromium impacts non-diabetics.
+Although chromium has been found to significantly improve hyperglycemia among patients with diabetes, additional research is needed on this front as well.

 Insulin receptor kinase

-The investigators used chromium-treated cells to prepare purified plasma membranes.
-These membranes retained greater levels of insulin-dependent kinase activity, compared to controls.
-It appears that cellular chromium increases insulin signaling by expanding insulin receptor kinase activity.
-Moreover, drug-based and nutritional treatments in combination could fight insulin resistance, an indicator of type 2 diabetes.
+Taken together, the results of this study found that cellular chromium increases insulin signaling by expanding insulin receptor kinase activity.
+Moreover, a combined approach that incorporates both medications and certain nutritional recommendations could potentially address insulin resistance, which is an indicator of type 2 diabetes.

 For chromium, another area of scientific interest has focused on the element’s ability to control lipid metabolism and glucose levels.
-Then in turn, control weight and optimize the distribution of body fat and the amount of lean mass.
+By controlling these substances, the belief is that the patient's weight could also be controlled by allowing this essential element to optimize the distribution of body fat and amount of lean mass.

-Researchers have found that in rats with hypertension, chromium nicotinate administered by mouth lowered high blood pressure levels.
-They expanded their research to see if additional chromium compounds had an effect on blood pressure in hypertensive rats.
-In addition, they wanted to determine if chromium has antioxidant activity.
+Researchers have found that rats with hypertension who were administered chromium nicotinate by oral gavage later reported a reduction in their blood pressure levels.
+This group later expanded their research to determine whether additional chromium compounds had an effect on blood pressure in hypertensive rats.
+In addition, the researchers also wanted to determine whether chromium has any antioxidant activity.

-A control group of hypertensive rats was administered a low chromium diet, while five other clusters of rats consumed the same diet, but with additional (5 ppm) compounds of chromium – nicotinate, picolinate, acetate, chloride, and nicotinic acid-glycine-cysteine-glutamic acid.
+To this end, a control group of hypertensive rats was administered a low chromium diet, while five other clusters of rats consumed the same diet, but with an additional 5 ppm compounds of chromium that included nicotinate, picolinate, acetate, chloride, and nicotinic acid-glycine-cysteine-glutamic acid.
 The rats then drank water that contained 5% and 10% sucrose.
-Based on results, the scientists determined that chromium can help optimize sucrose-induced hypertension and also has antioxidative properties.
+Based on their results, the scientists determined that chromium can help optimize sucrose-induced hypertension, in addition to confirming the antioxidative properties of chromium.

 Acute tubular necrosis

 Scientists have connected chromium supplementation with the death of tubular epithelial cells that form the renal tubules found in kidneys.
-A male aged 24 years had consumed, during exercise sessions, a dietary supplement for two weeks and experienced acute kidney injury.
-X-rays revealed only a right functioning kidney.
-Acute tubular necrosis was determined by a biopsy.
+In one report, an otherwise healthy 24 years male patient who had consumed, during exercise sessions, a dietary chromium supplement for two weeks, presented with acute kidney injury.
+Subsequent imaging studies revealed only a right functioning kidney, while a later biopsy confirmed the presence of acute tubular necrosis.